Open Data Hub logo

 You can change the workbench image after you create the workbench.

 9. In the Deployment size section, from the Container size list, select a container size for your server.
-The container size controls the number of CPUs, the amount of memory, and the minimum and maximum request capacity of the container.
+The container size specifies the number of CPUs and the amount of memory allocated to the container, setting the guaranteed minimum (request) and maximum (limit) for both.

 10. Optional: In the Environment variables section, select and specify values for any environment variables.